 Alex is a chiropractor and long-time community volunteer.
 He is on the board of the Russian Benevolent Association for Homes for the Aged, which manages the aged care facility, Pine Lodge.
 He is a member of the Chiropractor’s Association of Australia, associate member of the Chiropractic College of Australasia and member of the Dante Alighieri Society of Brisbane.

-Amar has been working as a Public Health Practitioner with Qld Health for nearly 18 years and has served various community organisations in senior roles.
-Amar has previously served on the ECCQ Board for 2 years, on the Board of the Islamic College of Brisbane for ten years, and held the positions of President and Vice President of Pakistan Australian Cultural Association of Qld Inc for several years, Vice President of the Islamic Council of Queensland for 8 years and was the founding Vice President of the Islamic Society of Central Qld and Islamic Society of Ipswich Inc. Amar has been awarded the ICQ Inaugural Community Service Award for 25 years of community services and has help many refugees and migrants to settle in Brisbane, Ipswich and Rockhampton.
+Amar is a Public Health Practitioner and has worked for Queensland Health for nearly 18 years.
+Amar previously served on the Board of the Islamic College of Brisbane for ten years, and held the positions of President and Vice President of Pakistan Australian Cultural Association of Qld Inc for several years, served as Vice President of the Islamic Council of Queensland for 8 years and was the founding Vice President of the Islamic Society of Central Qld and Islamic Society of Ipswich Inc. Amar was awarded the ICQ Inaugural Community Service Award for 25 years of community services and has help many refugees and migrants to settle in Brisbane, Ipswich and Rockhampton.

-Anthony is a respected commercial and litigation lawyer who has been practicing in First Tier and Boutique commercial law firms in Brisbane for over 19 years.
-As Principal of Goodman Lawyers, Anthony practices in commercial law and litigation law, spending his time between the firm’s two offices in Brisbane CBD and Sunnybank.
+As Principal of Goodman Lawyers, Anthony practices in commercial law and litigation law.
 As an active and engaged member of the Brisbane multicultural community, Anthony has also occupied many significant leadership roles over the past 13 years, including currently as Brisbane City Council’s Sister City Representative for Kaohsiung (Taiwan), Director and Secretary of Queensland Taiwan Charity Fund, Director of Sunnybank Performing Arts Centre (SunPAC), and Adviser of Overseas Compatriot Affairs Commission (Taiwan).
-Anthony is a Past President of Queensland Multicultural Council (2014 – 2015), Former Secretary General for Federation of Taiwanese Associations in Queensland (2011 – 2013) and Past President of Taiwan Friendship Association of Queensland Inc (2009 – 2013).
-Anthony is now returning to the role of Director for ECCQ after previously serving on the Board from 2013 – 2015.